google/WebFundamentals/src/content/en/updates/2018/03/clipboardapi.md

 permission.

 To make things easier, two new permissions for copy & paste have been added to the [Permissions API].
-The Permissions API is available in Chrome under an experimental flag (`chrome://flags/#enable-experimental-web-platform-features`).
 The `clipboard-write` permission is granted automatically to pages when they are the active tab.
 The `clipboard-read` permission must be requested, which you can do by trying to read data from the clipboard.

     { name: 'clipboard-read' }
     { name: 'clipboard-write' }